rajeshthiag/pickanum/DEPLOYMENT.md

-PickANum is currently deployed on a free-tier heroku dyno. (currently without persistent room storage)...
+PickANum is currently deployed on a free-tier heroku dyno.
+(Does not have persistent room storage)...